-Students can view their account and pay online through Blink (Student Services tab > My Bethel Account channel > Make a Payment link).
-This will direct students to the TouchNet/Bill-Pay site.
-Click "Make a Payment" and follow the prompts.

-- Online by electronic check: Authorize an automatic withdrawal payment from your checking or savings account with no fee. - Online by Credit Card: MasterCard, American Express, Visa, or Discover are accepted with a non-refundable fee of 2.75% or \$3 minimum, charged by PayPath (processing service). - In Person: Pay by cash, check, or money order at the St. Paul Business Office (CC208), 8 a.m.-4:30 p.m., M-F. Credit cards are accepted online only. - After Hours: For after-hour payments, a drop box is located in the hallway near the Business Office door (CC208). - By Mail: Send a check to: Bethel University, Business Office, 3900 Bethel Drive, St. Paul, MN 55112-6999.
+- Online: My Bethel > My Statements and Finances > Make a Payment.
+This will direct you to the Touchnet/Bill-Pay site.
+Click "Make a Payment" and follow the prompts. - Online by Electronic Check: Authorize automatic withdrawal from your checking or savings account with no fee. - Online by credit card: Visa, MasterCard, American Express, or Discover with a non-refundable fee of 2.85% or \$3 minimum, charged by PayPath (processing service). - In person: Pay by check or money order at the Business Office (Anderson Center, 5th Level) 8 a.m.
+4:30 p.m.
+M-F. (Credit cards are accepted online only.) - Drop Box: A drop box is located next to the ATM machine near the entrance of the Campus Store on the main campus.
+Items in the drop box will be delivered to the Business Office one time per business day. - U.S. Mail: Mail a check to: Bethel University, Business Office, 3900 Bethel Drive, St. Paul, MN 55112.
 Please include your student ID number in the memo portion of the check.